Probing Bose-enhanced Inflaton Decay with Gravitational Waves: Production of gravitational waves

 It is important to note that the integral in Eq.~\eqref{eq:-31} is IR divergent.
 This feature is very common in particle physics processes containing bremsstrahlung of soft massless bosons (e.g. $Z\to e^+e^-\gamma$, $e^-+N\to e^-+N+\gamma$).
 In Minkowski spacetime with zero temperature, such IR divergences are regulated by cancelation with associated loop processes---see, e.g., Ref.~\cite{Peskin:1995ev}.
 For gravitons, a similar cancelation has also been studied~\cite{Weinberg:1965nx}.
 In a finite-density environment, cancelation between emission and absorption processes can occur~\cite{Flauger:2019cam, Ai:2025xla}, if the mean free path of gravitons, which decreases with decreasing frequency in the IR limit, is sufficiently short to render the environment opaque to very soft gravitons.
 In the early Universe with a rapid expansion rate, QFT calculations based on Minkowski spacetime are valid only when the relevant length scale is shorter than the horizon radius $\sim1/H$.
 Therefore, the horizon itself provides an IR cutoff~\cite{Tokareva:2023mrt}:

 The physical interpretation of this cutoff is clear: no waves with wavelengths longer than the size of a causally connected part of the Universe can be generated.
 We have checked that in our work the cutoff in Eq.~\eqref{eq:-33} is well above the scale relevant to the cancelation discussed in Refs.~\cite{Flauger:2019cam, Ai:2025xla}.
 Hence, Eq.~\eqref{eq:-33} will be used as the cutoff in the following calculation.
+The alternative regularization via emission--absorption cancellation~\cite{Flauger:2019cam, Ai:2025xla} relies on the medium being optically thick to gravitons, such that repeated absorption and re-emission effectively regulate the infrared.
+This requires a graviton mean free path $\ell_{\rm mfp}(\omega)$ shorter than the Hubble scale.
+In the present setup, however, graviton interactions are Planck-suppressed, leading parametrically to $\ell_{\rm mfp}(\omega)\sim M_P^2/\omega^3$, which remains much larger than $H^{-1}$ throughout the relevant epoch.
+As a result, gravitons free-stream after production and do not undergo the multiple interactions necessary for cancellation effects to operate.
+The two prescriptions therefore apply to distinct physical regimes, and the horizon cutoff is the appropriate regulator in our case.

 When computing the collision term of $\phi\to\varphi\,\varphi\,h$, three contributions are encountered, from double Bose-enhanced decay ($\phi\to\varphi_B\,\varphi_B\,h$, with the subscript ``$B$'' indicating that it is Bose-enhanced), single Bose-enhanced decay ($\phi\to\varphi_B\,\varphi\,h$), and decay without any enhancement.
 The detailed calculations of these contributions are presented in the Appendix~\ref{sec:integral-h}.
 It turns out that $\phi\to\varphi_B\,\varphi_B\,h$ leads to the highest yield of gravitons produced in this work and has the strongest impact on the background among the three decay processes, as will be described in the following.